rutaolta/chromodifpipe/README.md

 # About

-Pipeline gets samples in fasta format and provide whole genome alignment of desired samples on specified reference.
+The pipeline gets samples in fasta format and provides whole genome alignment of desired samples on specified reference.

 Obtained alignment could demonstrate interesting rearrangements on the chromosome level.

-The the resulting plot of alignment you can find in `data_output` folder.
+The resulting plot of alignment you can find in `data_output` folder.

 # Configure Pipeline